-Section D of the form includes a line for a signature by an employer official certifying the service history information on the form accurately reflects official agency personnel and/or payroll records.
+Section D of the form includes a line for a signature by an official from the employing agency certifying that the service history information on the form accurately reflects official agency personnel and/or payroll records.
 Section E of the form is titled "Employee's Certification" and includes a line for the employee's signature.